R1k91/CommunityEvents/2026/GlobalAzure2026TI/README.md

    ```
    Which tables are connected to fact.order?
-   How can I check the statistics of the fact.sale table?
+   Can you check statistics of fact.sale?
    Which cities are from Arizona?
    List the row count for all tables in the database.
    ```